 Step 7 — Fill in Your Chosen Keywords

 Obviously, you need to have done the necessary research to determine the right keywords for your campaign.
 In this step, you are just filling in the chosen keywords into the keyword section.
 When you are just getting started with Google AdWords, it is not recommended to just fill in thousands or hundreds of search terms.
 Instead, start with several important ones that are most relevant to the service or product you are advertising, and then gradually build from there.
+If you need a great tool to help you choose the right keywords and so much more, you should definitely give SEMRush a try, this is a must-have tool in digital marketing.

 Step 8 — Maximum CPC or Default Bid